om7654/Expense-Tracker-API/README.md

 # Expense-Tracker-API
 A tracker system for expenses
-Skills and technologies used: Data modeling, user authentication (JWT).
+Skills and technologies used: Data modeling